top of page

 2. Keep Safety Features On, Quietly

-Make sure if you are managing this for a parent to get backup access to prevent lockouts.
+Updates, strong passwords, and two-factor authentication benefit everyone in the home, including seniors.
+If you are managing this for a parent, ensure you have backup access to prevent lockouts.
 My recommendation is to use a password keychain or manager.

 3. Make Communication Easy and Familiar

-FaceTime, WhatsApp, phone calls.
+FaceTime, WhatsApp, and phone calls are great tools.
 Meet them where they naturally go.
-Keep them in the loop with group texts, shared photo albums and calendars, shared media like music.
-Help setup social media accounts if they are into that.
-Firstly practice makes perfect for them to use the devices and gives them that confidence and connection that makes the effort of dealing with technology worth it.
+Keep them in the loop with group texts, shared photo albums, and calendars.
+Help set up social media accounts if they are interested.
+Practice makes perfect, giving them the confidence and connection that makes dealing with technology worthwhile.

 4. Offer Help Without Making It a “Thing”

-No one wants to feel like tech support owes them pity so designate a family tech lead (that's me) if possible that can be there for help when needed.
+No one wants to feel like tech support owes them pity.
+Designate a family tech lead (that's me) if possible, to be there for help when needed.

 5. A Quick Check-In Every Few Months

-Not just because they could be vulnerable.
-Because systems change constantly and so do their needs.
-Make sure they have access to the things they need and that there has not been any suspicious activity they have noticed.
-Personal experience, sometimes they will live without something important just because of the hassle.
+Not just because they could be vulnerable, but because systems change constantly and so do their needs.
+Ensure they have access to what they need and that there hasn’t been any suspicious activity.
+Personal experience shows that sometimes they will live without something important just because of the hassle.
 A quick review and help updating things can prevent a bunch of headaches.

 Why This Matters

 Today’s families aren’t just raising digital kids — they’re also supporting digital adults who lived their whole lives before this era existed.
-And they deserve to feel confident and included, whether they’re fully independent or need a bit of guidance.
+They deserve to feel confident and included, whether they’re fully independent or need a bit of guidance.

 Author